-- A. Photographs entered must be the result of the current year's project work by the 4-H member. - B. All photos must be no larger than $8" \times 10"$, and no smaller than $7" \times 9"$ after trimming. - C. Photos are to be mounted according to State Fair Rules which are at the Extension Office.
-Mounting boards may be purchased from the Extension Office. - D. No lettering or dates are permitted on the front of the mount or on the photo. - E. Appropriate photo subject matter: expected to follow 4-H Code of Conduct rules, if it is not allowed at a 4-H event, it should not be in photos. - F. Photos with live subject(s) on railroad right away or taken from railroad right away will not be allowed. - G. Enlargements must be in a clear bag available at Extension Office. - H. Photography albums and photo stories are not eligible for the State Fair. - I. A Champion and Reserve Champion will be awarded in each class, if exhibits merit them. - J. A Grand Champion and Reserve Grand Champion will be chosen from the enlargements only.
+A. Photographs entered must be the result of the current year's project work by the 4-H member.

+B. All photos must be no larger than 8" x 10", and no smaller than 7" x 9" after trimming.

+C. Photos are to be mounted according to State Fair Rules which are at the Extension Office.
+Mounting boards may be purchased from the Extension Office.

+D. No lettering or dates are permitted on the front of the mount or on the photo.

+E. Appropriate photo subject matter: expected to follow 4-H Code of Conduct rules, if it is not allowed at a 4-H event, it should not be in photos.

+F. Photos with live subject(s) on railroad right away

+or taken from railroad right away will not be allowed.
+G. Enlargements must be in a clear bag available at Extension Office.

+H. Photography albums and photo stories are not eligible for the State Fair.

+I. A Champion and Reserve Champion will be awarded in each class, if exhibits merit them.

+J. A Grand Champion and Reserve Grand Champion will be chosen from the enlargements only.

-359. Photo using theme - color or black & white - all members from originals taken by the exhibitor.
-Exhibitor must include a second matte board mounted with standard size prints of original photos, 3×5 card(s) explaining what manipulation was done and a standard size print of the final photo.
+359. Photo using theme - color or black & white - all members

+- 360. Color photos by 4-H'er enrolled 3 years or less - 361.
+Color photos by 4-H'er enrolled 4 or more years - 362.
+Black & White Photo open to all members - 363.
+Digital Composite Image: Photo must be created from two or more images photographed by the exhibitor.
+Exhibitor must include a second matte board mounted with standard size prints of original photos, 3 x 5 card(s) explaining what manipulation was done and a standard size print of the final photo.
 Optional, may include prints of editing steps.
-Photos showing editing steps may be layered.
-Please put name and Extension Unit on the front of the second board.
+Photos Showing editing steps may be layered.
+Please put name and Extension Unit on the front of the second board. - 364.
+Video/movies.
+Specific rules available at the Extension Office. - 365.
+Photography album or notebook (minimum of 25 pictures in album) Not eligible for state fair. - 366.
+Photo Story: a group of two, three or four 5" x 7" prints that tell a story.
+Not eligible for state fair.